mana-ethereum/mana/apps/exleveldb/README.md

 As the module is expanded, the docs will be copied to this file for Github-friendliness, but for now, please refer to lib/exleveldb for the heredocs.

-*Note:* Because eleveldb is not a hex package, you may need to specify it as a separate dependency in `mix.exs` when using Exleveldb in other projects.
+*Note:* Because eleveldb is not a hex package, you will need to run `mix do deps.get, deps.compile` in your project when using this wrapper.

 ## Usage